How Long Does It Take to Become a Data Scientist?

 Although the need for data scientists is great and the pay is quite high — the median data scientist starting salary is $114,528, according to Glassdoor.
 If you’re wondering, “How long will it take me to become a data scientist?”
 The answer is that it may not take as long as you think.

-Let's look at how long it takes to become a data scientist.
+Let’s look at some information about this profession to answer the question, “How long does it take to become a data scientist?”

 Data scientists are a very diverse group of people, and their skill sets will vary from job to job.
 That said, there are some universal skills that every data scientist should master.

 What is data science?
 It’s an interdisciplinary field that analyzes data to solve problems and inform business decisions.

 The fundamental job of a data scientist is to take real-world inputs, use scientific methods, processes, algorithms, and computational systems, then extract knowledge and insights.
 The ability to develop machine learning and predictive models are some of the primary things that set data scientists apart from data analysts.